Vintage Motorcycles and Modern Classics

 We started out in 2011 in a small, dusty downtown garage that was intended for side projects but quickly became the base for a new full-time business.
 Since then, we've deepened our expertise on the bikes that weren't a good fit for big, multi-line motorcycle dealers -- a lot of 1970's Japanese bikes especially, but also BMW airheads, "metric" cruisers too old for the dealers to bother with, carbureted Triumphs, etc.

 Since day one in that little garage, what we've always done our best to maintain is a professional workplace and attitude.
-We collect and pay sales tax to keep our city and state fed, we pay for proper disposal of used tires and oil, we keep the floors reasonably clean and uncluttered, and we keep our customers' parts and projects organized.
+We collect and pay sales taxes, we pay for proper disposal of used tires and oil, we keep the floors reasonably clean and uncluttered, and we keep our customers' parts and projects organized.
 (Need your old invoice from 2011?
 We've got it.
 Want to get your old parts back as souvenirs or learning aids?
 Ask when your bike is finished, because we don't keep scrap parts around for long.)

 We've also expanded what we're able to do, over the years.
 While we'll probably never be machinists, we do have the hand tools to perform a complete valve job to keep an old cylinder head in service for another decade or three.
-And while we're not performance tuners who make bikes go faster than stock, we do have a dynamometer for troubleshooting and tuning carburetors to run like they were meant to, and to do all that without putting our lives at risk by tuning carbs solely out on the street.
-And we keep a lot of little parts on-hand that we know will help us complete your bike's repairs a few days faster.
+And while we're not performance tuners who make bikes go faster than stock, we do have a dynamometer for troubleshooting and tuning carburetors to run like they were meant to, and to do it without putting our lives at risk by tuning carbs solely out on the street.
+(Shatter your right leg just one time and you start looking for safer ways to work...)

 Not cheap. not fast.